 These are all times when you might not think about seeking travel advice.
 Whether it’s a last-minute plan or you’re very familiar with the destination, you could underestimate the potential travel-related health risks.

-So even when visiting friends or family, book a travel health consultation before you go away.
+Have you got everything covered?
+To help stay happy and healthy when visiting friends or family, book a travel health consultation before you go away.

-All accessed April 2019.
+All accessed January 2020.